hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 -------

 Matlab allows you to use parallel computing on a HPC cluster using the `Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>`_.
-Only Matlab installations that have this toolbox installed, can be configured to use this.
-This documentation will describe how to configure this and how to submit multinode jobs for Matlab.
+Only for Matlab installations that have this toolbox installed, a cluster profile can be created.
+It is the cluster profile that allows your to submit multinode jobs.

 KU Leuven clusters
 ------------------